klust/SupercomputersForStarters/docs/C08_Accelerators/C08_S04_Programming_accelerators.md

 ecosystem.
 GCC has had some support for OpenMP offload to NVIDIA hardware since version 7 and to some AMD hardware since version 10.
 However, as is the case for OpenACC, it may not be the most performant option on the market.
-The clang/LLVM ecosystem is working hard for full support of the newest OpenMP standards.
+The clang/LLVM ecosystem is working hard for full support of the newest OpenMP standards, though they too are struggling to keep up.
+Support is already rather good in C and C++, but with clang 20 (March 2025), a newly rewritten Fortran compiler was also introduced with improved support for OpenMP, also for GPU programming, an area where the previous LLVM-based Fortran compiler was lacking a bit.
+Clang/LLVM has become the compiler family of choice for a lot of modern CPU architectures and for accelerator programming.
 The AMD and new oneAPI Intel compilers are in fact fully based on clang and LLVM using some of their own plug-ins to offer additional features, and the NVIDIA HPC compiler also largely seems to be based on this technology.
 NVIDIA and AMD also use the LLVM backend to compile CUDA and HIP kernels respectively, showing once more that this is the compiler